youlgrave-ypres/youlgrave-ypres.github.io/_design/94-inauguration-st-martins-ypres.md

 We were given pride of place in the Cathedral for the installation on the Saturday morning, ready for the service on the Sunday.

-Our Vicar Louise Petheram together with the Priest from St Martin’s led the small service, with the BBC filming the whole event.
+Our Vicar Louise Petheram together with the Priest from St Martin’s led the small service and Youlgrave Silver Band accompanied, with the BBC filming the whole event.

 ![](/assets/images/st-martins-ypres/P1020068.jpg)
 ![](/assets/images/st-martins-ypres/P1020096.jpg)